Listen here to Shiur

 Ketzos Hashulchan 24 footnote 36

 The reason: They recite Barchu each day after Davening in order to fulfill the obligation of those that delay coming to Shul, and have not yet heard Barchu.
-Now, even if it occurs that everyone in the congregation was present for the original Barchu, there are nevertheless not particular against saying Barchu.
-[Admur ibid] The reason why on Shabbos they do not recite Barchu after Davening is because
+Now, even if it occurs that everyone in the congregation was present for the original Barchu, they are nevertheless not particular against saying Barchu.
+[Admur ibid]

 The reason: Even those places which are accustomed to recite Barchu each weekday after Davening on behalf of the latecomers who did not hear Barchu, nevertheless on Shabbos and Yom Tov they may not recite Barchu being that everyone comes to Shul before Barchu.
 [Rama ibid; Rivash ibid]